poweredgenl/networkstuff/vpp_rhel9/README.md

 - ifconfig ens192 down # interface i want to control with VPP/LCPNG
 - Disable / let NetworkManager ignore this interface as it conflicts with the bootstrap file in the next step.

-create a file (eg 'ignore') in /etc/NetworkManager/conf.d/ and add the following:
+create a file (eg 'ignore.conf') in /etc/NetworkManager/conf.d/ and add the following:

+[main]
+plugins=ifcfg-rh,keyfile
 [keyfile]
 unmanaged-devices=mac:00:11:22:33:44:55